I create mutual fund-based and exchange traded fund-based investment portfolios that include these asset classes:

 At times, I determine that a mutual fund has lost discipline, a manager has been replaced, or I note some other factor of concern.
 I might find that it is desirable to replace one mutual fund with another.
 That fund would be replaced in all the client accounts that use that fund.

 Rebalancing portfolios is the practice of returning an account portfolio to the model asset allocation.
-This prevents portfolios from becoming unsuitable for you.
+This prevents portfolios from becoming unsuitable for a client.
 For example, stocks can quickly increase or decrease in value.
 This causes the asset allocation to change.

-I use my discretionary authority to sell or buy shares of a fund or funds in the portfolio to restore the model asset allocation.
+I use my discretionary authority to sell or buy shares in the portfolio to restore the model asset allocation.
 This is called “strategic rebalancing.”
 Costs for the transactions in this practice are minimal and I receive no fees or commissions as a result.